aws-samples/cfn101-workshop/workshop/content/intermediate/templates/dynamic-references/_index.md

 In this exercise, you will reinforce your understanding of *dynamic references.*

 AWS Lambda supports specifying memory configuration for a [function](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html) with the `MemorySize` [property](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#cfn-lambda-function-memorysize).
 Your task is to create a Parameter Store parameter with the AWS CLI, where you set the memory size to use for a Lambda function that you will describe in the `lambda_memory_size.yaml` template.
-You will then create a dynamic reference to version `1` of the parameter you created, and verify what you built works by creating a stack with your template: call the stack `cfn-workshop-lambda-memory-size`.
+You will then create a dynamic reference to version `1` of the parameter you created, and verify what you built works by creating a stack with your template: call the stack `cfn-workshop-lambda-memory-size-stack`.
 Make sure you create your Parameter Store parameter in the same AWS region you choose to create your stack.

 {{%expand "Need a hint?" %}}